 Your Garden (or military school, for those who are unfamiliar with the game) is under attack, and the only way you can think of to save it is a rumour that there’s possibly some sort of defensive mechanism buried deep within the basement.
 Why are bad things always in the basement?

 Anyway, what you eventually end up doing, is turning the entire school into a flying…thing.
-It’s really impressive to watch, not least because the video sequences in this game were really pushing the boundaries of graphical brilliance for a game of its time
+It’s really impressive to watch, not least because the video sequences in this game were really pushing the boundaries of graphical brilliance for a game of its time.
+It’s one of the series most interesting moments.

 3. Fang and Vanille (Final Fantasy XIII)